Max Duggan

-Max Duggan (born March 12, 2001) is an American football quarterback for the TCU Horned Frogs.
-He won several national awards after leading TCU to the 2023 College Football Playoff National Championship.
+Maxwell Duggan (born March 12, 2001) is an American professional football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football for the TCU Horned Frogs, winning several national awards after being part of the team that made it to the 2023 College Football Playoff National Championship game.
+He was selected by the Los Angeles Chargers in the seventh round of the 2023 NFL draft.

-Early years
+Early life

 Duggan was born on March 12, 2001, in Council Bluffs, Iowa.
 His two older siblings, Sam and Megan, were both adopted from South Korea.

 At Lewis Central High School, Duggan played football, baseball, basketball and ran track.
-On the football field, he was coached by his father and was four-year starter at quarterback.
+On the football field, he was coached by his father and was a four-year starter at quarterback.
 As a senior, he passed for 2,130 yards and 24 touchdowns while adding another 1,223 yards and 25 touchdowns on the ground on his way to being named the 2018 Iowa Gatorade High School Player of the Year.

 Rated as a 4-star prospect, Duggan was ranked as the top recruit in Iowa for the Class of 2019.
 Despite scholarship offers from regional programs Nebraska, Iowa and Iowa State, national powers like Georgia, Ohio State and Penn State as well as his favorite team from childhood, Notre Dame, Duggan chose to play his college football at Texas Christian University in Fort Worth, Texas, announcing his commitment to the Horned Frogs via Twitter.
 He graduated from Lewis Central a semester early in order to enroll at TCU in January 2019.

 College career

 2019

-Duggan's collegiate debut came in the Frogs' 2019 season opener, a 39–7 home victory over Arkansas-Pine Bluff when he came on in relief of starter Alex Delton late in the first quarter, scoring his first career rushing touchdown on his first possession.
+Duggan's collegiate debut came in the Frogs' 2019 season opener, a 39–7 home victory over the Arkansas-Pine Bluff Golden Lions when he came on in relief of starter Alex Delton late in the first quarter, scoring his first career rushing touchdown on his first possession.
 His first career touchdown pass came in the second half on a 37-yard strike to Jalen Reagor.
-He made his first career start three weeks later in a game against SMU, becoming just the second true freshman to start at quarterback under longtime TCU coach Gary Patterson.
-In late October, he scored the game-winning touchdown on an 11-yard run with less than two minutes remaining as TCU upset 15th-ranked Texas, 37–27.
-He ended his first season having thrown for a school freshman record 2,077 yards and 15 touchdowns.
+He made his first career start three weeks later in a game against the SMU Mustangs, becoming just the second true freshman to start at quarterback under longtime TCU coach Gary Patterson.
+In late October, he scored the game-winning touchdown on an 11-yard run with less than two minutes remaining as TCU upset the 15th-ranked Texas Longhorns, 37–27.
+He ended his first season having thrown for a school freshman record 2,077 yards and 15 touchdowns as the Horned Frogs finished with a 5–7 record.